boscoh/pdbremix/readme.md

 PDB files are complicated and messy.
 This is because nature is complicated and messy, and PDB files have a simple structure.
 To prepare PDB files for MD simulations, the PDB files might have to be heavily edited to form a single unique conformations.

-Much of this can be done with some straightforward text processing that throw away experimental information. `pdbtext` provides some of these functions:
+Much of this can be done with some straightforward text processing that throw away experimental information. `pdbtext` provides some of text trasnformation functions:

-- `strip_lines` - is a utility function that uses anonymous function to filter lines of texts
+- `strip_lines(pdb_txt, tag_func)` - is a utility function that uses anonymous function to filter lines of texts. lines that `tag_func` return as True will be skipped.
-- `strip_hydrogens` - strips out any ATOM lines that contain hydrogens
+- `strip_hydrogens(pdb_txt)` - strips out any ATOM lines that contain hydrogens
 - `strip_solvent` - deletes any entries that match solvents defined in `data.solvent_res_types`
-- `renumber_residues` - cleans up the numbering of residues by renumbering residues sequentially, overwriting inserts and missing numbers
+- `renumber_residues(pdb_txt) ` - cleans up the numbering of residues by renumbering residues sequentially, overwriting inserts and missing numbers
-- `strip_other_nmr_models` - NMR files, and homology models often contain many alternate but similar conformations.
+- `strip_other_nmr_models(pdb_txt) ` - NMR files, and homology models often contain many alternate but similar conformations.
 This function takes only the first one encountered.
-- `strip_alternative_atoms` - X-ray structures sometimes include several conformations for a residue, as it flips back and forth.
+- `strip_alternative_atoms(pdb_txt) ` - X-ray structures sometimes include several conformations for a residue, as it flips back and forth.
 This function keeps only the first conformation.

+All these functions are run with:

-- `clean_pdb` - runs all the above
+- `clean_pdb (in_pdb, out_pdb)` - runs all the above

 ### Structure Analysis